How we measure your speed

 Warmup phase

-Before timing starts, we open 8 parallel connections and push 1 MB of data through them without recording anything.
+Before timing starts, we open 12 parallel connections and read as much data as the server will send for up to 5 seconds, without recording anything toward your result.
 This saturates TCP slow-start and gives your connection time to ramp to its real capacity.
+We also measure how fast data arrived during warmup; that estimate determines how many streams to open for the actual download test.

 Download measurement

-We open 8 parallel download streams and sample throughput every 500 ms for up to 10 seconds.
+We open 8 to 48 parallel download streams; the count is chosen from the warmup speed estimate.
+Faster connections need more parallel streams to overcome TCP congestion window limits and fully saturate the pipe.
+We sample throughput every 500 ms for up to 15 seconds.

-Early exit: if the last 4 samples are within 15% of each other, the result has stabilised and we stop early.
-Fast connections finish in 3–4 seconds.
-You don't wait 10 seconds for a result that's already clear.
+Early exit: after a minimum of 5 seconds, if the last 4 samples are within 15% of each other, the result has stabilised and we stop early.
+You don't wait the full 15 seconds for a result that's already clear.

 Why your number may differ from Ookla